 Whatever Constantine’s own beliefs might have been, few people would have noticed an immediate difference after the Battle of Milvian Bridge.
 It was only during the final campaign against Licinius that we hear of Constantine praying before battle, ordering his troops to carry a Christian standard (in opposition to the pagan images still apparently used by Licinius) and even, according to the later writer Sozomen, purging the army of the rituals and the iconography of traditional religion altogether.

 While certain of Constantine’s acts following his victory over Licinius – dismantling temples and apparently even melting down cult statues for coinage – may have had a financial motive, many of the emperor’s other religious and social measures appear to have been driven mainly by his own personal religious belief.
-Constantine, it seems, wanted a single unified religion for the empire, with himself at its head; the schisms and heresies of the church seem to have pained and confused him far more than the ongoing beliefs of the traditionally-minded.
+Constantine, it seems, wanted a single unified religion for the empire, with himself at its head; the schisms and heresies of the church apparently pained and confused him far more than the ongoing beliefs of the traditionally-minded.
 "For while the people of God, whose fellow-servant I am,’ he wrote in the same letter quoted above, ‘are thus divided amongst themselves by an unreasonable and pernicious spirit of contention, how is it possible that I shall be able to maintain tranquillity of mind?”

 In his public declarations, then, Constantine appears to have been quite certain about his commitment to Christianity.
 He not only convened several church councils to decide knotty problems of dogma, but also composed the enormous speech known today as the Oration to the Saints; this would have taken a full two hours to recite, and probably served no political purpose at all – we can only pity the courtiers and ministers who had to listen to it!
 Meanwhile, in his rely to the Donatists after the Council of Arles in AD314, Constantine wrote that "I myself must be judged by Christ" (qui ipse judicium Christi expecto).